unshakenme/OSPAT/README.md

 ## General Psychedelic Literature
-Must complete a of 6 from this list.
+Must complete a minimum of 6 from this list.

 1. Doblin, R. and Burge, B. (Eds.).
 (2014).
 Manifesting Minds: A Review of Psychedelics in Science, Medicine, Sex, and Spirituality.
 Evolver Editions.
 ISBN: 978-1583947265